JustBerkhout/avro-cli/README.md

   --entity-name avro-demo \
   --add-config confluent.value.schema.validation=true
 ```
-Now we'll try to produce non-compliant data to the topic that now has both a value-schema set, and has `value.schema.validation` enabled.
+Now, using the non-avro (i.e. Strings) producer we'll try to produce non-compliant data to the topic that now has both a value-schema set, and has `value.schema.validation` enabled.
 Use the same command as above in your producer terminal:

 ```
 kafka-console-producer --bootstrap-server localhost:9092 --topic avro-demo